 In life, there are only so many things that are more precious than the time we get, and that is who we choose to spend it with.
 For senior couples, this could be almost a lifetime of memories.
 The growth not just their relationship over the years, but of the family and legacy they will leave behind.

 There comes a time when the decision to transition to a senior living community could mean the difference between better happiness and health.
-As the US population continues to age and have a rising life expectancy, senior living options for couples have grown along with it.

 For Better or Worse

 It is inevitable that as we age, our health takes its course of decline.
 In senior couples, one can be in better health than the other.
 Reminding one another to take their pills, motivating each other to get a daily walk in, and preparing more heart healthy meals for one another are some key ways the aging category of couples look after each other.

 But what happens when a more serious condition surfaces?
 Your wife, holding her purse, suddenly seems to show confusion as to where she put her wallet.
 You tell her multiple times it’s in the purse, but she is still repeating the question.

 Picture the husband, long time most trusted auto repairman and driver in the family, suddenly forgets the route to get to your favorite grocery store.
 When familiar facts become confusing realities, it’s scary for the one trying to work through the memory loss, but also the opposing side.

 It isn’t easy watching the one you love most show a side that makes them seem like a different person.

 In the beginning of memory loss, and after the initial diagnosis of beginning stages of Alzheimer’s or dementia, it can be manageable to provide care at home.
 Every individual is different however, and the progression of the different stages of Alzheimer’s or dementia can vary.